SRombauts/UEPlasticPlugin/README.md

 Source control settings can be changed using the Source Control menu, and are saved locally in `Saved\Config\WindowsEditor\SourceControlSettings.ini`.

-- BinaryPath: Path to the Plastic SCM Command Line tool 'cm' binary.
+- BinaryPath: Path to the Unity Version Control Command Line tool 'cm' binary.
 Default is good if the cli is in the PATH.
 Can be changed to an absolute path to the cm executable if needed.
 - UpdateStatusAtStartup: Triggers an asynchronous "Update Status" operation at Editor startup.
 Can take quite some time on big projects, with no source control status available in the meantime.
 - UpdateStatusOtherBranches: Enable Update status to detect more recent changes on other branches in order to display the "Changed In Other Branch" warnings and icon.
 - EnableVerboseLogs: Override LogSourceControl default verbosity level to Verbose (except if already set to VeryVerbose).

 ##### Add an ignore.conf file

-If you have a project in Plastic SCM but without an ignore.conf file at the root of the workspace, you can use "Source Control" -> "Change Source Control Settings..." -> "Add a ignore.conf file" button to create a standard one:
+If you have a project in Unity Version Control but without an ignore.conf file at the root of the workspace, you can use "Source Control" -> "Change Source Control Settings..." -> "Add a ignore.conf file" button to create a standard one:
 ![Source Control Login window - Add a ignore.conf file](Screenshots/UEPlasticPlugin-SourceControlSettings-AddIgnoreConfFile.png)